rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-myrackspace-portal/index.md

 5. Under **Method**, select **Switch to SMS** if you set up a Mobile App or **Switch to Mobile App** if you set up SMS.

-### Configure account-wide multifactor authentication settings from an Administrator account
+### Configure account-wide MFA settings from an Administrator account

-Account administrators can update MyRackspace account-wide settings to require all users to authenticate by using multifactor authentication.
+Account administrators can update MyRackspace account-wide settings to require all users to authenticate by using MFA.
 When this setting is enabled, users can't access their accounts until they add and verify a device on their account.

-To configure account-wide settings for multifactor authentication, use the following steps:
+To configure account-wide settings for MFA, use the following steps:

 1. Log in to the [MyRackspace Portal](https://login.rackspace.com).